11 Psychological Factors of Dominant Culture on Mental Health

 8. Loss of cultural legacy

 Indigenous culture or Diverse cultural traditions and viewpoints may be in danger of disappearing if accepted without question.
-This may cause society to become more homogenized and lose its diversity and vitality.
+This may cause society to become more homogenised and lose its diversity and vitality.

 9. Internal conflict and poor self-esteem

-People whose ideals deviate from the norms of society may experience internal struggle and feelings of guilt.
+Individuals whose ideals diverge from societal norms may experience internal conflict and feelings of guilt.
 One may feel ashamed or inadequate as a result, which could negatively impact their sense of self-worth.

 10. Mental health issues

-For people who identify differently from the mainstream culture or who belong to marginalized groups, the drive to fit in can exacerbate stress, anxiety, and despair.
+For people who identify differently from the mainstream culture or who belong to marginalised groups, the drive to fit in can exacerbate stress, anxiety, and despair.

-Controlling major media outlets, overrepresentation, and cultural hegemony are ways dominant societies can control the flow of information.
+Controlling major media outlets, overrepresentation, and cultural hegemony are ways in which dominant societies can influence the flow of information.
 Ownership and gatekeeping practices make it hard for people from non-dominant cultures to co-exist.
 This keeps dominant languages alive and reinforces assumptions.
-This monopolization shapes the stories people tell, often ignoring different points of view and making media portrayal unfair.
+This monopolisation shapes the stories people tell, often ignoring different points of view and making media portrayals unfair.

 Examples

-1. A young woman who was raised in a collectivist. society moves to a country where people value individualism and struggle with gender roles.
-Focusing on her job success in her new environment goes against her cultural values, which put family and community first.
-This conflict makes people anxious and depressed and makes it hard for them to handle romantic situations.
+1. A young woman who was raised in a collectivist environment.
+Society moves to a country where people value individualism and struggle with gender roles.
+Focusing on her job success in her new environment conflicts with her cultural values, which prioritise family and community.
+This conflict makes people anxious and depressed, and makes it hard for them to handle romantic situations.

 2. A second-generation child with conflicting expectations.
 A kid raised by immigrant parents feels pressure to do well in school and get a good job because that’s what their parents think is right.
 But their interests and skills lie in the arts, which goes against what their family wants them to do.
 Dissonance like this can make it hard to figure out who you are, cause problems in family ties, and cause stress at school.